 Since this park is located north of the downtown core near the Harvey Taylor Bridge, the view downstream towards the fireworks and the city is excellent.

-Located on a hill on the eastern edge of the city, Reservoir Park offers commanding views over the city, and is a great spot from which to watch the major fireworks shows in Harrisburg.
+Located on a hill on the eastern edge of the city, Reservoir Park offers commanding views over the city and is a great spot from which to watch the major fireworks shows in Harrisburg.
+However, if you are looking for photos, it’s not really a great location, in my opinion.

 While you are unlikely to be alone up here, there is enough room for everyone to spread out and enjoy a great fireworks display.